A film crew shooting divers about to go overboard with dive gear on--blue ocean and bay behind

 To see more of the work accomplished by CBE Summer Fellows, please visit our CBE Summer Fellows Blog where the students describe their experiences.
 You’ll see a link there for Past Summer Fellows with posts back to our cohort of 2015.
 Show here is Kimberly Aiken, CBE summer fellow in 2019 during her fellowship with the Alfred Wegener Institute (AWI) at the German Arctic office: “”Goodbye for now!
 Auf Wiedersehen.
 Next stop Norway!”

 The Center for the Blue Economy Summer Fellowships prepare students for careers that have an immediate positive impact on ocean and coastal sustainability.
 Below is our list of partner organizations that host CBE Summer Fellows.
+The year indicates when students were first and most recently engaged with that organization.
 Research and deliverables produced by the students during these fellowships is sometimes published by the organizations or the CBE.

 Year Partner Organization